-My New Novel - A Dazzle of Poplars - Out now!
+My Debut Novel - A Dazzle of Poplars

 The two main passions of my life have been art and literature.
 So much so, that when it came to deciding on a career, I struggled to choose between responding to the world around me via the mediums of art or of writing.
 In the end, I decided to go to art school, which I thoroughly enjoyed, gaining a diploma of art and design and going on to become head of art in a prep school.
 However, I always carried on writing for my own satisfaction – short stories and poetry – while continuing to read voraciously.
 I have always felt there is a strong connection between the two disciplines of art and literature.
 In fact, my diploma thesis was titled “Literature, A Visual Art?”, postulating, among other arguments, that while a painter uses pigment to make pictures, the writer can conjure up “word pictures” with verbal imagery.